rubiojr/anytype-go/README.md

 ## 🔧 Troubleshooting

-- Authentication Failures**: Verify your app key and session token
+- **Authentication Failures**: Verify your app key
-- Connection Issues**: Ensure Anytype is running locally
+- **Connection Issues**: Ensure Anytype is running locally
-- Rate Limiting**: Implement backoff if making many requests
+- **Rate Limiting**: Implement backoff if making many requests
+- **API Version Mismatch**: If you get errors about unknown fields or unexpected responses, check that your Anytype app version is compatible with the API version this SDK supports (2025-04-22)

 ## 🧪 Testing